 Ross is a digital strategist.
 He is fascinated by the relationship between the exponential growth of digital technology, the adoption and evolution of customer behaviour and the transformation of business to adapt to these new landscapes.
 He has spent over 25 years immersed in digital as the world has evolved from desktop to social to mobile to AR, VR and AI and beyond.

 Ross has been founding member of six influential digital businesses including Somo, Virgin Games and Tribal DDB.
 He has helped develop the first digital property for 10 Downing Street and has advised the Department for Culture, Media and Sport on interactive media development.
 He’s won numerous creative and effectiveness awards for digital strategies and been voted in the top 100 digerati and top 50 in mobile by The Drum for three years.

 Today Ross is Chief Strategy Officer at Somo, a Digital Product Accelerator, advising global brands such as Audi, HSBC and Lloyds Bank on generating product experiences that engage and delight customers and staff.
 He is also an advisory board member to start-ups and scale-ups including inploi, yodomo, Molzi and One Question, and spent five years as a Director of Leamington Art in the Park Festival CIC helping this local arts festival to grow to over 45,000 visitors and a £1.8M economic impact for the area.
 This breadth of experience allows Ross to frame digital transformation strategies from corporate, cultural and entrepreneurial perspectives.

-The Chief Executive – Director is responsible for developing strategy with the board and the day-to-day operations of Compton Verney.
-The CEO-Director is recruited by the Board and responsible to the Board
+The CEO is responsible for developing strategy with the board and the day-to-day operations of Compton Verney.
+The CEO is recruited by the Board and responsible to the Board.